-- Meet with your high school counselor and parent or guardian to determine if dual credit is right for you. - Select an IAIA course/s from the semester course schedule for which you are applying or request a list of dual credit courses from your high school counselor. - Complete and submit an application packet by the registration deadline. - AIA Admission Application - State of New Mexico Dual Credit Request Form - Authorization to Release Information - Official high school transcript - ake a placement test prior to registering for a course with a Math or English Prerequisite and submit your scores to the Dual Credit Program. - Attend an IAIA Dual Credit Orientation session or speak directly with the Dual Credit Program administrator about your responsibilities as a dual credit student.
+- 1. Meet with your high school counselor and parent or guardian to determine if dual credit is right for you. - 2.
+Select an IAIA course/s from the semester course schedule for which you are applying or request a list of dual credit courses from your high school counselor. - 3.
+IAIA Admission Application - 4.
+State of New Mexico Dual Credit Request Form - 5.
+Official high school transcript - 6.
+Take a placement test prior to registering for a course with a Math or English Prerequisite and submit your scores to the Dual Credit Program. - 7.
+Attend an IAIA Dual Credit Orientation session or speak directly with the Dual Credit Program administrator about your responsibilities as a dual credit student.